If no component IDs are provided, you must use --all, --outdated, --behind-upstream, or --check.

 # Show changes for all project components

-homeboy changes --project myproject
+homeboy release changes --project myproject

 # Show changes with git diffs included

-homeboy changes --project myproject --git-diffs
+homeboy release changes --project myproject --git-diffs

 Post-Deploy Hooks